epochml/bylaws/title-1/chapter-1.md

     certification programs shall correspond with various professional certifications that are issued in the IT industry.

-2. The officers leading the Technical Division (CSO and CTO) shall be assigned the role of lead sysadmin and must thus be in charge of holding cluster root credentials.
+2. The officers leading the Technical Division (CSO, CTO, SHA) shall be assigned the role of lead sysadmin and must thus be in charge of holding cluster root credentials.